MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Messages have high- and normal-priority queues, bounded sizes, and short-lived deduplication records.
 Consensus messages include announcements, nonce commitments, challenges, responses, finalizations, transaction requests, transaction bundles, and signed graph summaries.
 The wire protocol uses batch-capable announcement, commitment, challenge, response, and finalization forms, including when a snapshot contains one transaction.
 The maximum transport message is 32 MiB.

 Point-valued CoSi commitments and challenges are decoded and checked as valid prime-order Edwards25519 points before consensus handling.
-This applies to precommitment lists and the current announcement, commitment, and full-challenge forms.
+This applies to both components of every pair in precommitment lists and the current announcement, commitment, and full-challenge forms.

 Transaction bundles have two scheduling semantics.
 An ordinary bundle stores each unfinalized envelope, adds it to the receiver's proposal queue, and wakes that queue.
 A finalization-class bundle stores envelopes in the cache without scheduling them.
 Proposers and graph synchronization use the latter immediately before sending a finalization so the receiver can validate the snapshot without accidentally proposing the same transactions itself.
 As noted in Section 4.2, an individually requested fallback body currently returns through the ordinary single-transaction path.